 It’s not about the work but how people do it

 Project management and leadership is as much of a challenge as any of the delegated tasks you are handing out.
 Take the time to really understand what is needed from your team and precisely how you are going to deliver it.
 Does your team have enough time?
-Is this task is too important to be handed to anyone but a senior team member?
+Is this task too important to be handed to anyone but a senior team member?
 Does your workflow allow for easy inclusion of junior team members into the project?
 True leadership skills are about valuing the person, not just the work.

 As team lead, you need to create the best environment for functionality.
 Whether that’s setting up a smart workspace, making allowances like flexible working to avoid burnout, or electing new managers to bring more structure and guidance.
 Reel World found that their workflows had to adapt to different time zones, and to do that, they turned to Dropbox; “Working in different time zones can be tricky.
 If we need to send a file to the UK at three o’clock our time, it’s midnight there.
-But Dropbox Business will sync everything next morning when the person turns on his or her computer.”
+But Dropbox Business will sync everything the next morning when the person turns on his or her computer.”